AkhilSamarth/philips-wiz-bulb/README.md

 `changeState(state=None)` - Turns the bulb on or off.
 True turns the bulb on, False turns it off, and None will toggle the bulb.

-`smoothTemp(start=4500, end=3000, duration=60)` - Smoothly transitions between the given color temperatures in `duration` minutes.
+`smoothTemp(start=4500, end=3000, duration=60)` - Smoothly transitions between the given color temperatures in `duration` seconds.
 Default parameters will transition from a cool white to a warm white over the course of an hour (useful for a bedroom in which you work).

 ## Technical Details